 Information & Communication Technologies

-Among fastest-growing sectors, spurred by diigital transformation
+Among fastest-growing sectors in Vietnam, spurred by diigital transformation at both government and business levels

 The government of Vietnam has identified ICT as a major industry sector and socio-economic growth driver and is urging government agencies at all levels to apply advanced ICT solutions towards the goals of improving operational efficiencies and providing better governance services.
 Specifically, the Vietnam government has approved the National Digital Transformation Program through 2025, with vision to 2030, which will further support the growth of the ICT sector.
 Meanwhile, the private sector, especially key industry stakeholders, including aviation, banking, energy, healthcare, broadcasting, telecommunications and urban infrastructure management are increasingly employing advanced ICT solutions in order to enhance operational efficiencies and support sustainable growth.